andrewmentges/magnetic-moment-PINN/README.md

 ***
 This model is a physics informed neural network that can be used to determine the magnetic multipole moment system of an a device under test.
 The model allows the user to tweak various hyper-parameters in order to support convergence to a solution.
 Solved data is presented as a list of position value pairs of magnetic moments.
-The posistions are in units of meters and the values are in units of $Amp\cdot meters^{2}$.
+The positions are in units of meters and the values are in units of $Amp\cdot meters^{2}$.

 ## Constructor
 `MultiPoleModel(moments=1, lrate=.01, optimizer='adam', loss='mse', scale=1, early_stop=False, target_stop=1)`